Hcpty/event-driven-programming-and-multi-thread-programming/README.md

-# Readme
-A note about Multi-Threaded Programming and Event-Driven Programming.
+# Multi-Threaded Programming and Event-Driven Programming

 ## Multi-Threaded Programming and Event-Driven Programming
 - Multi-threaded programming is good at handling parallel computing tasks, but is bad at handling event waiting tasks.